 In humans, effects also seem to vary between participants.

-For example, one recent study gave participants with liver disease 12.5 grams of BCAAs three times per day.
-In 10 participants, blood sugar levels were reduced, while 17 participants experienced no effects (35).
+For example, in one recent study participants with liver disease were given 12.5 grams of BCAAs three times per day.
+In 10 participants, blood sugar levels were reduced, while 17 participants experienced no effects (

-Bottom Line: BCAAs may help promote blood sugar control, at least in some cases.
+BCAAs may help promote blood sugar management, at least in some cases.
 However, more studies are needed to confirm their effects.

 Branched-chain amino acids may help prevent weight gain and enhance fat loss.

-In fact, observational studies report that those consuming an average of 15 grams of BCAAs from their diet each day may have up to 30% lower risk of becoming overweight or obese than those consuming an average of 12 grams per day (36, 37).
+In fact, observational studies report that those consuming an average of 15 grams of BCAAs from their diet each day may have up to 30% lower risk of becoming overweight or having obesity than those consuming an average of 12 grams per day (